bhanford9/DataAnalyzer/DataAnalyzer/Documentation/HowToUpdate/DataImportLayer.md

 - might need a new UI
 - if new UI add boolean for executive commissioner
 - add keys to necessary structures

+# Data Structuring

+## Overview

+## Most Importantly
+`Structure Executive Commissioner` has 2 things driving this part of the application:
+1. Setup View Model Repository that maps the currently selected *Import Type*, *Category*, *Flavor* and *Export Type* to a respective View Model
+2. View Display Map that maps the visibility of each view based on the View Model from (1)